MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-apiserver-etcd.md

 ---
 # Troubleshoot API server and etcd issues in Azure Kubernetes Services

-This guide is designed to help you identify and resolve any unlikely issues they may encounter with the API server in large Azure Kubernetes Services (AKS) deployments.
+This guide is designed to help you identify and resolve any unlikely issues you may encounter with the API server in large Azure Kubernetes Services (AKS) deployments.

-Considering the resilience of the API server, Microsoft has tested the reliability and performance of the API server at a scale of 5,000 nodes and 65,000 pods, with the ability to automatically scale out and deliver [Kubernetes Service Level Objectives (SLOs)](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md).
+Microsoft has tested the reliability and performance of the API server at a scale of 5,000 nodes and 65,000 pods, with the ability to automatically scale out and deliver [Kubernetes Service Level Objectives (SLOs)](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/slos.md).
 If you experience high latencies or timeouts, it's likely due to a resource leakage on etcd or an offending client with excessive API calls.

 ## Prerequisites

-- AKS diagnostics logs have been enabled and sent to a [Log Analytics workspace](/azure/aks/monitor-aks).
+- AKS diagnostics logs (specifically kube-audit events) have been enabled and sent to a [Log Analytics workspace](/azure/aks/monitor-apiserver).
 - Ensure that you're using the Standard tier for AKS clusters.
 If you're using the Free tier, the API server and etcd come with limited resources.
 AKS clusters in the Free tier don't provide high availability, which is often the root cause of API server and etcd issues.

 ## Symptoms